acyrus/Maven-Toys-Analysis/README.md

 	monthlysales;
 ```

-6. What are the three best selling products within each of our stores?
+8. What are the three best selling products within each of our stores?
 ```
-SELECT st.store_name, p.product_name, aa.row_num
+SELECT st.store_name, p.product_name, aa.total_sales, aa.row_num
 FROM
 (SELECT a.* FROM
 (SELECT